Programming Substrate-Independent Kinetic Barriers with Thermodynamic Binding Networks: TBNs with programmable energy barriers

 To use the cutoff value in future lemmas, we consider configurations and paths with polymers' size restricted to less than $\frac{2n^2}{2n+1}$.
-We let $n' = \frac{2n^2}{2n+1}$ and define the following: \begin{definition} A polymer is $n'$-sized if its size is less than $n'$.
-A configuration is $n'$-sized if every polymer is $n'$-sized.
-A path is $n'$-sized if every configuration is $n'$-sized. \end{definition}
+We let $n' = \frac{2n^2}{2n+1}$ and define the following: \begin{definition} A polymer is $n'$-bounded if its size is less than $n'$.
+A configuration is $n'$-bounded if every polymer is $n'$-bounded.
+A path is $n'$-bounded if every configuration is $n'$-bounded. \end{definition}

 We can use a cutoff to show that the offset of every matching is the same.